-The UK market for ventilation is largely determined by regulation.
+Worldwide markets for ventilation products are largely determined by regulation.
 The Group recognises that the bringing forward of amendment to regulation is likely to accelerate and we will, therefore, continue to place a high emphasis on consideration of regulatory developments.